pcperini-historic/PCDevice/README.md

 > *Discussion*

 >> Battery level ranges from 0.0 (fully discharged) to 1.0 (100% charged).
 Before accessing this property, ensure that battery monitoring is enabled.
->> If battery monitoring is not enabled, battery state is `ITDeviceBatteryStateUnknown` and the value of this property is -1.0.
+>> If battery monitoring is not enabled, battery state is `PCDeviceBatteryStateUnknown` and the value of this property is -1.0.

 **batteryMonitoringEnabled**